Frequently Asked Questions

 and their responses carefully.

-- To current Clark students, the questions and responses in this section will help you decide if you are eligible to receive disability services.
-We understand that some students may not want to share confidential information when first entering college and may choose to self-identify at some point during their academic career.
+- To current Clark students, the questions and responses in this section will help you decide if you are eligible to receive accessibility services.
+We understand that some students may not want to share confidential information when first entering college and may choose to self-identify at some later point during their academic career.

 Do I have to complete all of Clark's requirements even if my disability hinders performance in, for example, math or a foreign language?